knpuniversity/ansible/knpu/pre-tasks-facts.md

 is `sensio/generator-bundle`.
 That is *not* here, proving that the dev dependencies did NOT install this time.
 We are in business!

-And before we move on, under the "Clear Cache" task, add `changed_when: false`.
+And before we continue, under the "Clear Cache" task, add `changed_when: false`.
 That's not critical, it'll just prevent it from showing up as changed on every run.

 Now, let's create a faster, smarter playbook by skipping some redundant tasks!